petaSk98/Brackify-Feedback/ABOUT.md

 Brackify uses Reddit comments to keep a transparent record of tournament activity:

+- **Community submissions thread** — When the organizer switches to community mode, the app posts a system comment under the post announcing that submissions are open.
+All community submission comments are grouped as replies under this thread, keeping the main comment section clean.
 - **Anchor comment** — Posted when the organizer starts the tournament.
-Lists the organizer's entries and tournament details (round count, duration, item count).
+Lists the organizer's published entries and tournament details (round count, duration, item count).
+If the organizer has unpublished drafts at start time, they're asked whether to include them in the tournament or leave them out.
 - **Submission comments** — Posted by community contributors when they publish their entries.
-Updates are posted as replies under the original comment.
+These appear as replies under the community submissions thread.
+Updates to entries are posted as further replies under the user's own submission comment.
 - **Audit comments** — Posted as replies when the organizer removes or renames a community entry.
 Includes the reason if one was provided.
 - **Round closure recaps** — Posted after each round closes.
 Shows all matchup results — who advanced, any close calls, and what's coming next.
 - **Results comment** — The organizer can post a final results comment when the tournament ends, with a personal message.